 The Access Project or (TAP) is a nonprofit organization founded in 1998 and committed to helping families struggling with medical debt.
 Their goal is to support communities and improve healthcare and increase options for low-income families needing medical care.

-The Access Project’s assists with Medical Debt Resolution that works with insurance and medical care providers, as well as financial help to pay medical bills and other debt related to medical care.
+The help with Medical Debt Resolution that works with insurance and medical care providers and financial help to pay medical bills and other debt related to medical care.
 They also work with other assistance programs that give much-needed assistance.

 The Access Project – Find out more here